Gold Coast Cultural Precinct, Australia

 Key players involved with the project

-Berlin-based Topotek 1 served as the landscape architects for the project.
+Berlin-based Topotek 1 served as the landscaping architects for the project.
 Schuler Shook was the theatre planner while Arup was the sustainability and engineering consultant for the project.

 Marshall Day and Cunningham Martyn Design, both based in Melbourne, were the acoustic engineers, and museum and exhibition designers respectively.
 Duncan Gibbs & Michael Aird provided indigenous and cultural consultation services.